DataDog/hiring-engineers/Rhys Lewis Answers.md

 Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.

 Here is a screenshot of the email sent out after i configured mine.
+Check out the intro video video for a more detailed overview of the process.
 ![Screenshot](Warnmon.PNG)

 Bonus Question: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor: